Last Updated on 20 February 2024 by Brisbane Livewell Clinic

 On the flip side, Kylie observes that her hyperthyroid patients (with a low TSH test result) show excess heat which affects the Heart channel, commonly expressed as palpitations and agitation.
-Based at our Wavell Heights location, Kylie has a special interest in treating fertility and supporting a healthy pregnancy.
+Based at our Wavell Heights location, Kylie has an interest in supporting health issues that may lead to infertility in both men and women and supporting a healthy pregnancy.
 She looks to address underlying conditions affecting fertility like Polycystic Ovarian Syndrome (PCOS), pointing out that PCOS has a variety of signs and symptoms in TCM and is often seen alongside thyroid dysfunction.
 “It’s why we ask lots of questions to decide the best way to treat.”

 Since Acupuncture works in part by modulating the endocrine and neuroendocrine systems, (1) regular treatment can help to regulate menstrual cycles, balance hormones and reduce the anxiety and stress often associated with infertility.
 (1,2) Weight management often has a role in improving fertility and may be made worse by the imbalances caused by hypothyroidism and PCOS.
 “We look to the Kidney and Spleen channels when weight gain appears in the midsection, working to clear dampness from the body which obstructs the reproductive channels and stops the flow of blood and Qi (energy),” says Kylie.

-Our Cannon Hill Acupuncturist Jasmine Peris points out that the link between thyroid and fertility can go unrecognised in the preconception care phase but arise for women in their first trimester of pregnancy.
+Our Cannon Hill Acupuncturist Alexandra Welch points out that the link between thyroid and fertility can go unrecognised in the preconception care phase but arise for women in their first trimester of pregnancy.
 For patients with Subclinical Hypothyroidism (SCH) the risk of miscarriage, anemia, postpartum hemorrhage, gestational diabetes and preterm births is significant.
 (4)